Cyclic homology, $S^1$-equivariant Floer cohomology, and Calabi-Yau structures: Circle action on the closed sector

 \subsection{Floer cohomology and symplectic cohomology}

-Let $M$ be admissible as in \S \ref{subsec:fukaya}.
-Given a (potentially time-dependent) Hamiltonian $H: M \ra \R$, \emph{Hamiltonian Floer cohomology} when it is defined is formally the Morse cohomology of the $H$-perturbed action functional on the free loop space of $M$: $\mathcal{A}_H: \mc{L} M \ra \R$.
+Let $M$ be admissible as in \S \ref{subsec:assumptions}.
+Given a (potentially time-dependent) Hamiltonian $H: M \ra \R$, \emph{Hamiltonian Floer cohomology} when it is defined is formally the Morse cohomology of the $H$-perturbed action functional $\mathcal{A}_H: \mc{L} M \ra \R$ on the free loop space $\mc{L} M$ of $M$.
 If $\omega$ is exact and comes with a fixed primitive $\lambda$, this functional can be written as:

 In general, $\mathcal{A}_H$ may be multi-valued, but $d \mathcal{A}_H$ is always well-defined, leading at least to a Morse-Novikov type theory.
-We write $\mathcal{O}$ for the set of {\it critical points} of $\mathcal{A}_{H_t}$ (when $H_t$ is implicit), which are precisely the time-1 orbits of the associated Hamiltonian vector field $X_H$. \begin{assumption} The elements of $\mathcal{O}$ are non-degenerate. \end{assumption} Optionally, given the data of a grading structure on $M$ in the sense of \S \ref{subsec:fukaya}, one can define an absolute $\Z$ grading on orbits by $\deg(y) := n - CZ(y)$, where $CZ$ is the Conley-Zehnder index of $y$ (and such a grading is always well-defined mod 2).
+Recall that the set of {\it critical points} of $\mathcal{A}_{H_t}$ (when $H_t$ is implicit) is precisely the set $\mathcal{O}$ of time-1 orbits of the associated (time-dependent) Hamiltonian vector field $X_H$, and we assume $H_t$ is chosen sufficiently generically so that \begin{assumption} The elements of $\mathcal{O}$ are non-degenerate. \end{assumption} Optionally, given the data of a grading structure on $M$ in the sense of \S \ref{subsec:admissiblefukaya} one can define an absolute $\Z$ grading on orbits by $\deg(y) := n - CZ(y)$, where $CZ$ is the Conley-Zehnder index of $y$ (and such a grading is always well-defined mod 2).